-Now: What, actually, do we DO - to grasp understanding?
+Now: What, actually, do you DO - to grasp understanding?

-- We take all of the aspects of the issue to be grasped, and try to hold them all in focus at the ~same time.
-That's not quite possible so a better explanation is this... - It feels a lot like juggling, as we pay attention to all the juggled things as close to "at once" as our brain focus can muster. - This is our mind's strategy for spotting contradictions. - Hold two things in focus at the same time and if they contradict each other, you'll get a certain mental experience - a sensation of "clashing".
+- You take all of the aspects of the issue to be grasped, and try to hold them all in focus at the ~same time.
+That's not quite possible, so a better description is this... - It feels a lot like juggling, as you pay attention to all the juggled things as close to "at once" as your brain focus can muster. - This is your mind's strategy for spotting contradictions. - Hold two things in focus at the same time and if they contradict each other, you'll get a certain mental experience - a sensation of "clashing"

-If they are without contradiction and in harmony, there's a very different and more pleasing feeling that happens: The beginning of "the Light Bulb" experience
+If they are without contradiction and in harmony, there's a very different and more pleasing feeling that happens: The beginning of the Light Bulb

 - But, to hold two things in focus at the same time takes mental ENERGY, takes FOCUS.
 Takes CARING.
-Takes WILL POWER and the DESIRE FOR CLARITY. - Holding two things in focus at the same time takes more than twice the mental energy and will power of just one thing - This is part of the problem, it's too tempting to not make the extra effort, if focus is an unfamiliar experience
+Takes commitment, and the DESIRE to do so. - Holding two things in focus at the same time, it feels to me, takes more than twice the mental energy and will power of just one thing in focus. - This is part of the problem, it's too tempting to not make the extra effort if focus is an unfamiliar experience.

-If we don't do this mentally active cross-checking...
+If you don't do this mentally active cross-checking...

-- Then we don't get the opportunity to find the logic or illogic of its connection with the rest of our assumptions or knowledge - This "juggling" must be learned by constant practice, till it becomes an automated habit. - As a habit, it takes much less mental energy to make happen. - We may slip into saying those who master this are "more intelligent".
-But it's really just that they've practiced to the point of automation, so most of their energy is freed for other challenges. - The evidence is that "intelligence" is a very fluid thing, and not the fixed IQ we once thought long ago. - My (and many others') personal experience, is that we raise our IQ's with practice in Honoring the Desire for Clarity in all things
+- Then you don't get the opportunity to find the logic or illogic of its connection with the rest of your assumptions or knowledge - This "juggling" must be learned by constant practice, till it becomes an automated habit. - As a habit, it takes much less mental energy to make happen. - We may slip into saying those who master this are "more intelligent".
+But it's really just that they've practiced to the point of automation, so most of their energy is freed for other challenges. - The evidence is that "intelligence" is a very fluid thing, and not the fixed IQ number we once thought long ago. - We raise our IQ's with practice in honoring the Desire for Clarity in all things